-The use of tire sealants may damage your tires.
-The use of tire sealants may also damage your Tire Pressure Monitoring System and should not be used.
+The use of tire sealants may damage your Tire Pressure Monitoring System and should not be used.

 Refer to Tire Pressure Monitoring System (TPMS) in the Tire, Wheels and Loading chapter for important information.
 If the tire pressure monitor sensor becomes damaged, it will no longer function.